fredrischter/fuel/README.md

 * Why you didn't tested the validation as unit test?

 Answer: Because it's not good practice to test the framework - used spring default validators by annotations.
-So I prefer to test the validations in the integration tests.
+So I prefer to test the validations in the integration tests, as model test, because I considerar validation part of the model.

 * Why not an special name for the application?